Strange the Dreamer

 I think the reason I fell in love with this story was because of Lazlo Strange.
 He is a character that I will be holding in my heart for a very long time.
 While reading this, I became protective of him.
 I wanted the best for him.
 He was pure, amazing, and just a joy to read about.

 “He read while he walked.
 He read while he ate.
 The other librarians suspected he somehow read while he slept, or perhaps didn’t sleep at all.”

 “Strange, you’re blushing.”
 “Of course I am,” he admitted.
 “I’m a perfect innocent.
 I’d blush at the sight of a woman’s collarbones.”

 I loved reading about his journey.
 I loved seeing his progression from just a librarian to someone so great!

 Sarari was easy to get attached to.
 Her gifts while awesome made her extremely lonely.
 She was trying to not be used as a weapon while experiencing feelings of humans that are between both empathy and hating them.

 The romance!
 The romance between Lalzo and Sarai was one of the best romances that I read this year.
 These two were so deserving of love you guys and I don’t know if I can deal with waiting till October for more!

 “I think you’re a fairy tale.
 I think you’re magical, and brave, and exquisite.
 And…” His voice grew bashful.
 Only in a dream could he be so bold and speak such words.
 “I hope you’ll let me be in your story.”

 I don’t think I’m able to fangirl enough about Laini Taylor.
 The writing was so damn lyrical and just keeps you hooked for more.
-Also, I don’t think anyone does world buliding like Laini Taylor.
+Also, I don’t think anyone does world building like Laini Taylor.
 Ya’ll, I want to go Weep my damn self.

 All in all, this was amazing.
 It was lyrical and tore at my heartstrings.
 I can’t say anything but good things about it.
-It will be favorite for me always.
+It will be a favorite for me always.
 I can’t wait for Muse of Nightmares!